haskell/containers/docs/sequence.rst

     Seq.index :: Seq a -> Int -> a
     Seq.index xs n = ...

-:haddock_short:`Data.Sequence#index` returns the element at the given position.
+:haddock_short:`/Data.Sequence#index` returns the element at the given position.
 It throws a runtime error if the index is out of bounds.

 ..
 TIP::